 The protection of children from harm, the people making this application have failed to operate an age verification policy and failed to train staff accordingly.
 Heacham Club, particularly in Summer has many families as customers and a good number of children and teenagers on the premises.
 I have seen children pay at the bar and be given drinks for their parents, in the end these drinks were for parents but this is wrong in so many ways.
 I have seen parents buy drinks for teenagers who are clearly under age, but nothing is done to challenge this, and finally I have seen teenagers who look under 18 buying alcohol who are not challenged in any way.
 I have raised this with the bar staff in the past who have simply shrugged and responded with I'm not going to challenge them, no one has told me I need to.
-I have also taken this up with the Chairman of Heacham Club Ltd but nothing was done.
-These are the people that are now applying for this Premises Licence.
+I have also taken this up with

 I hope you can understand that we do not accept the view of in this matter, our previously submitted application is actually all about the people that have been running the Heacham Club bars since 2016, albeit under an incorrect licence.
 These are the same people, that are now making this new application because the Charity has been enforcing the 2003 Licensing Act since September and they cannot accept this control.
 If Licensing decides to nod this application through without at least referring it to the Licensing Committee for a hearing, then you will be rewarding Heacham Club Ltd for their past breaches of the 2003 Licensing Act and ignoring the Licensing Objectives.

-= i could read this letter in conjunction with ou opy is attached to this email. ur comprehensive objection su bmitted last Friday
+I would be grateful if you could read this letter in conjunction with our comprehensive objection submitted last Frida 8 th December, another copy is attached to this email.

 Yours sincerely

 For & on behalf of

 The Heacham Club

 Chair of Trustees

+Registered Charity No: 253625